 top of page

-About Architecture Based Analysis [ABA]
+About Architecture-Based Analysis [ABA]

-The "change problem" is made worse due to the fact that most business projects fail to deliver effective outcomes, especially when they address large complex challenges.
+The change problem is made worse due to the fact that most business projects fail to deliver effective outcomes, especially when they address large complex challenges.
 It is a vicious cycle that works against any hope for organizational agility.

 This means:

-ABA has been used effectively for over 20 years.
+ABA has been used effectively for over 30 years.
 It combines the best of business analysis and architecture and can align with any architectural standard or project management framework.
-Because it is a methodology, it does not matter whether the organization uses waterfall, agile or some hybrid between the two.
+Because it is a methodology, it does not matter whether the organization uses waterfall, agile, or some hybrid between the two.
 It can also be implemented at any point in the project life cycle, often being applied when a project is in trouble.

 Perhaps best of all, ABA is less expensive to implement than traditional approaches.
 Why?
 Because instead of employing architects and business analysts on separate work efforts, the organization makes a single investment in a requirements architect, saving both time and money.